Hand-Picked Daily GUN DEALS

 Mike Pannone (Photo: CTT-Solutions)

-Some people might find it impossible, but it’s not too tough to do.
-You’ll need an eye patch or obscured shooting glasses.
+Some people might find it impossible, but it's not as tough as it seems.

 Shadow Systems MR920L XR920